cloud-gov/cg-site/content/ops/security-ir-checklist.md

 ## Initiate

 You've just responded to a possible security incident.
-Congratulations, you're now the IC!
+Congratulations, you're now the Incident Commander (IC)!
 Follow these steps:

 - create an issue in the [security-incidents](https://github.com/18f/security-incidents) github repo ([use this template]({{< relref "security-ir.md#initiate" >}}))
-- move incident discssion to `#incident-response`
+- move incident discussion to `#incident-response`
 - if needed, create a Google Doc to track sensitive information that can't be shared in Slack/Github
 - if needed, start a Google Hangout for responders
 - notify `gsa-ir@gsa.gov` and `devops@gsa.gov` of the investigation. **This needs to happen within one hour.**